k-sauvee/chutney/docs/docs/documentation/actions/introduction.md

 # Inputs

 Inputs are the minimum information needed to run the action.
-For example, if you want to perform an HTTP GET request, you should give, at least, the targeted service and an URI.
+For example, if you want to perform an HTTP GET request, you should give, at least, the targeted service and a URI.
 Obviously, you should be familiar with the technology behind each action you use, and we stick to the proper vocabulary (i.e. _body_ for HTTP, _payload_ for Kafka etc.)

+In order to use some existing context variables as inputs, you need to use an [expression](#expressions) and Chutney [functions](/documentation/functions/introduction.md), so we recommend you to read about them for further details.

 !!! note